 Taxation .
-To the extent that any severance or other compensation payment to any of Dr. Sawhney, Mr. Fortune, Mr. Hurley, Dr. Talamo or Mr. Ankerud pursuant to his employment agreement or any other agreement constitutes an "excess parachute payment" within the meaning of Sections 280G and 4999 of the Internal Revenue Code of 1986, as amended, or the Code, then such executive will receive the full amount of such severance and other payments, or a reduced amount intended to avoid the application of Sections 280G and 4999, whichever provides the executive with the highest amount on an after-tax basis.
+To the extent that any severance or other compensation payment to any of Dr. Sawhney, Mr. Mattessich, Mr. Bollag, Dr. Goldstein, Mr. Hanley, and Mr. Notman pursuant to his employment agreement or any other agreement constitutes an "excess parachute payment" within the meaning of Sections 280G and 4999 of the Internal Revenue Code of 1986, as amended, or the Code, then such executive will receive the full amount of such severance and other payments, or a reduced amount intended to avoid the application of Sections 280G and 4999, whichever provides the executive with the highest amount on an after-tax basis.